Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 What is figurative language?

-Figurative language is any descriptive word, phrase, or expression that conveys meaning beyond its literal definition.
-It’s primarily used in fiction and creative writing, and attempts to add depth, sensory connection, or artistic flair to the text.
+Figurative language is when you use words and phrases to imply something that goes beyond their literal definition.
+It’s primarily used in fiction and creative writing, adding depth, emotion, and artistry to a text.

 Saying that a text will “truly sing” or inviting the reader to “dive in,” for instance — as we’ve done above — are both examples of figurative language.
-Texts can’t actually sing, and readers can’t literally dive into one, but each of these expressions creates an image that gets the idea across.
+Texts can’t actually sing, and readers can’t literally dive into one, but each of these expressions creates a vivid image.
 A text that “sings” feels alive and captures the reader’s attention, whereas “diving” into a text suggests you’re going to immerse yourself in it completely.

 Besides expressions like these, there are many other kinds of figurative language: metaphors, similes, allusions, personification, and so on.
 We’ll take a closer look at these in a minute — but first, let’s look at why understanding and mastering figurative language is so important.